nuxt/framework/docs/content/3.api/1.composables/use-route.md

 `useRoute` composable is accessed in `setup()` function using `useRoute()`, and directly inside the template of Vue component using `$route`.

 We can expose possible dynamic parameters of the route via `useRoute` composable.

+## Example

 In the following example, we call an API via `useAsyncData` using a dynamic page parameter - `slug` - as part of the URL.

 ```html [~/pages/[slug].vue]
 <template>